1kevgriff/kevgriffin.v4/blog/2024-12-07 Serverless Mistake.md

 excerpt: "What started as a cost-effective solution ballooned into a costly oversight as Azure ramped up resources to handle the load.
 After this experience, I realized not every problem is a serverless problem and shifted memory-intensive tasks to Azure Container Apps, which provided better control over resources."
 ---

+> This article is my entry to C# Advent 2024.
+Please visit [C# Advent](https://www.csadvent.christmas/) to see all the other great articles!

 Hello 👋, I'm Kevin, a member of a very exclusive club.

 ![Pam from office, exclusive club](./images/2024-12-10-exclusive-club.gif)